Guglielmo Verdirame, Baron Verdirame

-Guglielmo Verdirame, Baron Verdirame, (born 25 August 1971) is a legal scholar, barrister and a member of the House of Lords.
+Guglielmo Verdirame, Baron Verdirame, (born 25 August 1971) is an Italian-born British legal scholar and barrister who was appointed a life peer in 2022.
+In the House of Lords he sits as a non-affiliated member.

 He was previously a Junior Research Fellow at Merton College, Oxford, a university lecturer in law at the University of Cambridge Faculty of Law, a Fellow of the Lauterpacht Centre for International Law, a visiting fellow at Harvard Law School, and a visiting professor at Columbia Law School.
 He is a dual national (British and Italian), and was born in Reggio di Calabria, Italy.